MD Anderson's Campus Carry Plan

 In addition to these required stakeholder groups, the MD Anderson Campus Carry Working Group also consulted with our patients.

-Read MD Anderson's Policy on Concealed Handgun Carriage on MD Anderson’s Campus (ADM1254) (pdf).
+Read MD Anderson's Policy on Concealed Handgun Carriage on MD Anderson’s Campus (ADM1254).

-The policy will apply to our faculty, staff, volunteers, students, patients, visitors and vendors.
+The policy applies to our faculty, staff, volunteers, students, patients, visitors and vendors.

 When did the MD Anderson Campus Carry Working Group begin the required consultations with students, staff and faculty to establish rules that regulate the carriage of concealed handguns by handgun licensees?